openhab/openhab-js/README.md

 console.log('KitchenDimmer averageSince', item.persistence.averageSince(yesterday));
 ```

-The `HistoricItem` object contains the following properties, representing Item state and the respective timestamp:
+The `PersistedState` object contains the following properties, representing Item state:

 - `state`: State as string
 - `numericState`: State as number, if state can be represented as number, or `null` if that's not the case
 - `quantityState`: Item state as [`Quantity`](#quantity) or `null` if state is not Quantity-compatible
 - `rawState`: State as Java `State` object

+The `PersistedItem` object extends `PersistedState` with the following properties, representing Item state and the respective timestamp:

 - `timestamp`: Timestamp as [`time.ZonedDateTime`](#time)

 ```javascript